-Join Paul F. Aubin for an in-depth discussion in this video What you need to know before taking this course, part of Rendering with Revit Architecture 2012.
+Join Paul F. Aubin for an in-depth discussion in this video What you need to know before taking this course, part of Revit Architecture 2012: Rendering.

 Well, let's do a little housekeeping first.
 The first thing we want to talk about before diving into Revit rendering is what you should already know.
 Before going into the topics of this class, we are assuming that you know a little bit about Revit.
 What you should know already is a little bit of the modeling basics.
 Definitely be familiar with walls, doors, windows, roofs, and other basic modeling objects.
 You should have worked with these objects before, put them together, worked in various views to create basic modeling components.
 You don't have to be an expert on every aspect of every object, but you should be fairly comfortable with them.
 Project Browser, very important part of working with Revit.
 And I am going to assume that you've been in the Project Browser before, that you are comfortable finding views and creating certain kind of views, certainly plan sections and elevations should be familiar to you.